 They also want to free their economy from dependence on the dollar, so that economic sanctions using the financial system cannot be used against them.
-The economic impact on U.S. manufacturing and increasingly on the financial and digital commerce sectors is well known.
+The economic impact on U.S. manufacturing and increasingly on the financial and digital commerce secnese economy is weak.